California State Route 104

 State Route 104 (SR 104) is a west-east state highway in the U.S. state of California that runs from the Central Valley to the Sierra Foothills.
 It connects State Route 99 near Galt to State Route 49 in Sutter Creek via the city of Ione.
 It is known as Twin Cities Road from its western terminus up until just before Ione.
 West of the SR 104/SR 99 interchange, Twin Cities Road continues to Interstate 5 and then eventually end at State Route 160 north of Walnut Grove.

 Route description

+Route 104 is defined in section 404 of the California Streets and Highways Code: